 At the end are "Try This" activities and discussion questions that relate to each section.
 We have used several of them to create "Come Rain or Come Shine" field trip plans to adapt for all ages.
-Please choose among the activities to fit your students.
+Please choose among the activities to fit your students

 When you get back to your school, we hope your students will send us photos or write or create artwork about their experiences and share them with us (via email or the mailing address at the end of this guide).
-We've got 110 stories already, and we would like to add your students' experiences to our collection.